 Les Bergers d'Arcadie

-The view over Arques (taken from Col de Paradis) showing the same landscape depicted on the right hand side of Poussin's painting above.
+The view from Arques showing the same landscape depicted on

 An X-ray of the painting Les Bergers d'Arcadie

 Notice that the tomb is painted over the staff which means that Poussin painted

 the staff first.
 Why would Poussin break a rule and paint foreground first?

 the late 1620s, Nicholas Poussin produced a number of sketches of the